an unofficial Altrincham FC website.

 Lewis BANKS (d.o.b.
 14 April, 1997 in Stoke-on-Trent)

-The signing of right-back Lewis Baines was announced on 14 June 2023.
+The signing of right-back Lewis Banks was announced on 14 June 2023.
 He had ended the 2022-23 campaign up at Arbroath in the Scottish second-tier where he had made 12(+1) league appearances.
 Prior to that he had made 118 appearances for Sligo Rovers, since early 2019, in the Republic of Ireland and had appeared for them in the European Conference League.
 However, Lewis had started out at his hometown club of Stoke City where he had played up to under-23 level before leaving to join Stafford Rangers in summer 2018.
-Lewis soon established himself as the regular right-back at Altrincham.
-Appearances to end of 2022/23 season: 0. |
+Lewis soon established himself as the regular right-back at Altrincham where he was not only reliable but weighed in with a number of goals.
+His versatility has also seen him perform well at left-back and in the centre of the back line.
+He enjoyed more game-time than any other Altrincham player in the 2024-25 season.
+Appearances to end of 2024/25 season: 96(+7), 6 goals. |

 |